 Another way is to offer a monthly stipend that allows your employees to cover expenses such as internet, printer, or upgrading their existing amenities with new ones.
 Some companies opt to do both, giving out an initial sum to set up the office and then covering monthly expenses with smaller allowances.

-Remote employees may benefit from a membership to a coworking space of their choosing.
-Not everyone has space for a home office or can't work efficiently from home without being distracted, and some people simply enjoy having human contact in the workspace.
+Remote employees may benefit from a membership to a coworking space.
+Not everyone has space for a home office or can work efficiently from home without distraction, and some people enjoy having human contact in the workspace.

-In these cases, companies can opt to cover the membership costs, which are usually not hefty, yet they cover their teams with a good place to work and reliable internet connection.
+Companies can cover coworking membership costs in these cases, providing their teams with a comfortable workplace and a reliable internet connection.
 Most coworking spaces are even pet-friendly, making them the ideal choice for many remote employees who love spending more time with their pets.

-New: Deel’s platform now integrates directly with WeWork, allowing companies to seamlessly provide co-working memberships directly from the Deel platform
+New: Deel’s platform now integrates directly with WeWork, allowing companies to provide coworking memberships from the Deel platform seamlessly.

 Wellness programs for remote teams

-One of the best employee benefits you can offer to your remote team members is wellness and health programs.
-For all the positive effects remote work has, its main downside remains the lack of face-to-face interactions, followed by burnout.
-Setting up boundaries about availability and not working overtime or all the time is hard for remote employees.
-Companies should support them by showing care for their mental health, wellness, and overall wellbeing.
+One of the best employee benefits you can offer your remote team members is wellness and health programs.
+For all the positive effects remote work has, its main downside remains the lack of face-to-face interactions and burnout.
+Setting boundaries around availability and not working overtime is hard for remote workers.
+Companies should support them by showing care for their mental health, wellness, and overall well-being.